kelvingarcia/politica-privacidade-compiti/README.md

 **User Provided Information**

-The Application obtains the information you provide when you download and register the Application.
-Registration with us is optional.
-However, please keep in mind that you may not be able to use some of the features offered by the Application unless you register with us.

 When you register with us and use the Application, you generally provide (a) your name, email address, age, user name, password and other